umr4nlp/umr-guidelines/guidelines.md

 Representation (UMR), intends to allow for annotation of temporal, aspectual, modal, and quantification semantics, as well as semantic argument structure, in a cross-linguistically motivated and portable way.
-Some semantic domains, specifically co-reference, temporal relations, and modal relations, are annotated in a document-level structure.
+Some semantic domains, specifically coreference, temporal relations, and modal relations, are annotated in a document-level structure.
 Other domains, such as predicate-argument structure, aspect, and quantification, are annotated in a sentence-level structure.